semioticsounds/8bit8asterd/README.md

 # 8bit8asterd
-Firmware for the 8-Bit Basterd (8B8)
+Firmware for the 8-Bit 8asterd (8B8)